pism/pism/doc/sphinx/validation.rst

 interested PISM user.

-The script ``plot.py`` takes PISM output such as ``diag_Mx211.nc`` to produce Figure :numref:`fig-rosspython`.
+The script ``plot.py`` takes PISM output such as ``diag_Mx211.nc`` to produce :numref:`fig-rosspython`.
 The run shown in the figure used an enhancement factor of `0.6` as above.
 The thin black line outlines the floating shelf, which is the actual modeling domain here.
 To generate this Figure yourself, do